You may not have thought much about your child’s credit yet, but perhaps you should.

 - Don’t forget to monitor your credit report for fraudulent activity, as well, especially if your child is an authorized user on any of your accounts.

 - Keep hard copies of important documents such as your child’s Social Security card, birth certificate, and any accounts linked to their name (like a 529 college savings plan) in a secure place.
-If you like to keep your documents on the cloud, be sure it’s in a password-protected file, with a hard-to-guess password, and change it regularly.
+If you like to keep your documents on the cloud, be sure it’s in a password-protected file, with a hard-to-guess password, and change the password regularly.

 - If you have a policy with an identity theft protection agency like LifeLock, consider adding your minor child to your policy.
 It’s a relatively seamless process, inexpensive, and can help give you peace of mind.